Devnadish/CV_next/posts/enwebtype.md

 ---
-title: "Types of Web Applications"
+title: 'Types of Web Applications'
-subtitle: "Understanding the Different Types of Web Applications"
+subtitle: 'Understanding the Different Types of Web Applications'
-date: "2020-12-22"
+date: '2020-12-22'
-description: "Delve into the world of web applications and gain a comprehensive understanding of the different types available.
-Explore the distinctions between static, dynamic, and single-page applications, and discover their unique features, use cases, and benefits to determine the best fit for your specific needs."
+description: 'Delve into the world of web applications and gain a comprehensive understanding of the different types available.
+Explore the distinctions between static, dynamic, and single-page applications, and discover their unique features, use cases, and benefits to determine the best fit for your specific needs.'
 ---

 ## Understanding the Different Types of Web Applications